 Now, you’ll be able to upload WebP images directly to WordPress without seeing any errors at all.
 You don’t need to make any changes to your htaccess file or any other files after this.

-This is the simplest & easiest way to enable WebP support on WordPress after adding WordPress Plugin.
+This is the simplest way to enable WebP support on WordPress after installing the WordPress Plugin.

-Few More Tweaks Hacks To Make Your WebP Image Load Faster
+A Few More Tweaks and Hacks To Make Your WebP Image Load Faster

-Many image editing tools or software don’t provide the feature to directly export your image as WebP files.
+Many image-editing tools and software don’t offer a direct way to export your image as a WebP file.

 To counter this, you can export these images in their normal JPEG & PNG formats & bulk convert them to WebP using this free tool.